 The state WF/UI coordinator will forward the information to the DOL Regional Office.

 Additionally, TWC staff will lock the employer’s account if there are any affected job orders, and the employer will be unable to access their WorkInTexas.com account.
-(However, Workforce Solutions Office staff will be able to access the employer’s account.)
+(However, ES Merit staff will be able to access the employer’s account.)

-Boards also must ensure the following:
+ES Supervisory staff also must ensure the following:

 The employer is notified that WorkInTexas.com may not list a job order for vacancies affected by the labor dispute.

-Workforce Solutions Office staff assist the employer, if requested, in listing job orders for vacancies that are not related to the labor dispute.
+ES Merit staff continues to assist the employer, if requested, in listing job orders for vacancies that are not related to the labor dispute.

-Further, Boards must ensure that Workforce Solutions Office staff do not make job contacts (referrals) on job orders or job develop job seekers in a manner—with contacts to temporary help firms, PEOs or staff leasing companies—that would aid directly or indirectly in filling a job opening that is vacant because of the following:
+Further, ES Supervisory staff must ensure ES Merit staff does not make job contacts (referrals) on job orders in any manner—with contacts to temporary help firms, PEOs or staff leasing companies—that would aid directly or indirectly in filling a job opening that is vacant because of the following:

 The former occupant is on strike.